Don’t Let Stigma Keep You from Weight Loss Surgery, Los Angeles | HLB

 Health Insurance

-Insurance providers aren’t keen on paying for procedures that are solely cosmetic in nature.
-As we’ve already covered, WLS is aimed at health, which makes it a prime candidate for insurance coverage.
+Insurance providers aren’t keen on paying for solely cosmetic procedures.
+As we’ve already covered, WLS is aimed at health, making it a prime insurance coverage candidate.
 Medicare and Medicaid currently cover bariatric surgery in 48 states.
 This proves that WLS procedures are valuable medical treatments rather than elective cosmetic procedures.

 Unfortunately, some insurance companies also hold this stigma, which is clear given how complex and arduous the process can be for filing a WLS claim.

-But you don’t have to rely on insurance to have weight loss surgery.
+But you don’t have to rely on insurance for weight loss surgery.
 There are many ways to fund the surgery you need, which include opting for financing using medical finance companies like CareCredit and Prosper Healthcare Lending.

 Fear of Surgery and Complications

-This is another common stigma the survey takers didn’t ask about, but it’s one that should be discussed.
-Fear of complications keeps many people from seeking out life-saving bariatric surgery, but it shouldn’t.
+This is another common stigma the survey takers didn’t ask about, but it should be discussed.
+Fear of complications keeps many people from seeking life-saving bariatric surgery, but it shouldn’t.
 While it is true that a rare few patients experience complications following their procedures, the risk of complications is lower than the risk to your health that comes with not taking any action at all.
 Obesity is a killer, but weight loss surgery could help to save your life.

 So, let’s recap.
-Weight loss surgery isn’t easy, obesity is not about willpower, and insurance companies could be doing more to ensure people can get WLS when they need it.
+Weight loss surgery isn’t easy; obesity is not about willpower, and insurance companies could do more to ensure people can get WLS when needed.
 And lastly, you can mitigate your chances of experiencing complications by choosing the best bariatric surgeon in Los Angeles.

 At Healthy Life Bariatrics, home of esteemed bariatric surgeon Dr. Babak Moeinolmolki, we never want you to be deterred from having surgery because of a baseless stigma.
 If you feel you qualify for weight loss surgery, having a bariatric procedure could be the best thing you ever do for your health and quality of life.